 If there were a story of humble and unassuming beginnings, it is the story of Asian Aid.
 Asian Aid’s story all began with a woman named Maisie Fook who responded to children in need.
-Today, more than 53 years on, Asian Aid continues Maisie’s mission.
+Today, 55 years on, Asian Aid continues Maisie’s mission.
 As a Child Focused Organisation, we aim to strengthen the capacity of families and communities to protect, nurture and support their children and young people as they grow and develop.

 “We were directed by God – the whole thing was God directed,” says Norman Long, who served as voluntary president for Asian Aid for 38 years.